 I think all Japanese women need to know the existence of this terrifying trap that leads Japanese women to such miserable situations.
 That is why I put this series of messages on the internet.

 However, I do think most of the Zainichi Koreans in Japan, and the South Korean people, are good people.
 So please do not have prejudice based on ethnicity against all Korean society.
 But it is a fact that there are some crazy people who have done horrible, malicious and wicked things to the Japanese people, and they continue to do so.
 And they have no scruples about what they are doing.
 It is also a fact that such things have been neglected or ignored.

 Maybe there are some people who do not want to believe my story.

 I don’t want to be hurt by heartless responses like “show the evidence!” or “don’t make up such a story!”
 So I will never come back here again.

 Each person is free to believe or not.
 I cannot blame people who do not believe my experience.
 It has not been broadcast or well publicized by the mass media.

 But anyway, let me insist again, the whole of my story is true!
 It is factual!!

-Sun Myung Moon was the founder of the Unification Church [now known as the Family Federation for World Peace], which is a South Korean based religious organization.
-[He claimed to be an] activist in the Korean independence movement during Japan’s annexation of the Korean Peninsula.
+Sun Myung Moon was the founder of the Unification Church [which was known as the Family Federation for World Peace for twenty years].
+The religion is a South Korean based organization.
+[Moon claimed to be an] activist in the Korean independence movement during Japan’s annexation of the Korean Peninsula.
 After the independence of Korea, he established the International Federation for Victory Over Communism against North Korea.
 [Moon died in September 2012.]

 Kim Il Sung was the former leader of the socialist nation, the Democratic Republic of Korea (North Korea).
 He was well known for his Red Terror with continuous blood purges to maintain his political power.
 Kim died in 1994.